electrovir/pdf-text-reader/README.md

 This uses Mozilla's [pdf.js](https://github.com/mozilla/pdf.js/) through the [pdfjs-dist](https://www.npmjs.com/package/pdfjs-dist) npm package.
 As such, any valid input to pdf.js's `getDocument` function are valid inputs to this package's `readPdfText` function.
 See [pdfjs-dist in DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/pdfjs-dist/index.d.ts) for info on that or, for just the type information, read [src/index.ts](src/index.ts) in this repo.

 This package simply reads the output of `pdfjs.getDocument` and sorts it into lines based on the text vertical position in the document.
-It also inserts spaces for text on the same line that is far apart horizontally.
+It also inserts spaces for text on the same line that is far apart horizontally and new lines in between lines that are far apart vertically.

 Example: